zettastor/zettastor.github.io/src/pages/en/compile.md

 curl -LO https://github.com/protocolbuffers/protobuf/releases/download/v3.5.1/protoc-3.5.1-linux-x86_64.zip
 unzip protoc-3.5.1-linux-x86_64.zip -d /usr/local
 ```

+### Other Architecture and Platform
+To compile ZettaStor DBS, you need:
+- Java Development Kit (JDK) 11
+- Apache Maven 3.5
+- Apache Thrift 0.9.1
+- Protocol Buffers 3.5.1

+As a general rule, the simplest way is to download a pre-built binary.
+If you would like to build from source code, please refer to the sections below for details.

+#### Apache Thrift
+To build Thrift from source look at [installation instructions](https://thrift.apache.org/docs/install/).
+Pay attention to the OS notes, there are are some system specific requirements.

+#### Protocol Buffers (Protobuf)
+First check whether you can download a [protobuf 3.5.1 pre-built binary](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.1).
+If you would like to build protoc binary from source, see the [installation instructions](https://github.com/protocolbuffers/protobuf/blob/main/src/README.md).

 ## II.
 Downloading the Source
 The repositories of ZettaStor DBS must be organized in a hierarchy structure, use the following commands to download the source code: